What is the FOI Act?

 How can I complain if I am dissatisfied?

-If you are unhappy with our response to a FOI Act or EIR request or the service you have received and you wish to make a complaint or request an internal review of any decision to withhold all or part of any information you have requested, please write to the Information Governance Manager, eMBED Health Consortium, Douglas Mill, Bowling Old Lane, Bradford BD5 7JR quoting the reference number of the request.
+If you are unhappy with our response to a FOI Act or EIR request or the service you have received and you wish to make a complaint or request an internal review of any decision to withhold all or part of any information you have requested, please write to The Information Governance Team, NHS Leeds CCG, Wira House, Suites 2-4, West Park Ring Road, Leeds, LS16 6EB quoting the reference number of the request.
 Please provide specific details of your complaint along with any supporting information.

 Your complaint will be handled formally by a senior member of management not originally involved with your FOI Act or EIR request.
 The process will give a fresh review of all aspects of the case as necessary.
 We will then inform you of the outcome in writing and if the original decision is reversed we will then deal with your request once more.